OulipianSummer/OulipianSummer/README.md

 My name is Andrew Benbow, GitHub user OulipianSummer

 ### Bio
-- 🔭 I’m currently building web applications and experimenting with a bunch of different frameworks!
+- I am currently working with the Drupal CMS, and Wordpress CMS to build custom plugins, modules, themes, and web sites
-- 🌱 I’m currently learning even more about Django!
+- I am also currently working in the LAMP Stack more generally

 ### Featured Repos